 How to improve your website’s performance

 1) Choose the right hosting and location

 Website hosting has become very affordable.
-However, picking a cheap shared hosting offers can come at a high price in terms of website performance.
+However, picking a cheap shared hosting offer can come at a high price in terms of website performance.

 To offer the best possible experience to your visitors, you should look for a hosting plan that includes dedicated (virtual) CPU cores and RAM as well as fast SSD storage.
 Premium features such as server-side caching (e.g. via LiteSpeed) and support for SPDY or HTTP/2 protocols can speed up your page even further.

-When choosing your hosting provider, you should also consider the physical location of their servers, and pick one that hosts the site close to your users’ location.
-With data traveling through underwater fiber-optical lines at the speed of light, this might not seem very relevant.
+When choosing your hosting provider, you should also consider the physical location of their servers and pick one that hosts the site close to your users’ location.
+With data travelling through underwater fibre-optical lines at the speed of light, this might not seem very relevant.
 But it is – according to statistics of US provider Verizon, connections across the globe can have delays of more than 0.25 seconds.
 This can translate into delays of several seconds for your website, as data has to be transferred back and forth several times to establish a secure SSL/TLS connection.